Distributional Instrumental Variable Method: Related Work and Preliminaries

 In the linear case, two-stage least squares (2SLS) \citep{wright1928tariff, theil1958economic} and control function (CF) approach \citep{heckman1976cf, newey1999control} are two commonly used methods for causal effect estimation in presence of hidden confounders and a valid instrument, both leading to the same estimation results.
 In case of nonlinear models, these two methods produce different estimates (see, for example, \citet{guo2016} for a systematic comparison).
 The idea of 2SLS is to use the part of treatment that is independent of the hidden confounders for modelling the outcome.
 In contrast, the CF approach relies on `splitting' the hidden confounders into two parts - one that is correlated with the treatment $X$, and the other that is uncorrelated with $X$ (the latter part is then used as an independent covariate when modelling the outcome).

-To allow for flexible modelling assumptions, several recent work proposed methods that make use of flexible function approximators such as neural networks in the IV model.
-In this paper, we consider DeepIV \citep{hartford2017deepIV}, DeepGMM \citep{bennett2020deepGMM}, HSIC-X \citep{saengkyongam2022exploiting}, and DIVE \citep{kook2024} as baseline comparisons.
-The DeepIV method is a two-stage procedure, where in the first stage the conditional CDF of the treatment variable is learned via a deep neural network (DNN), and in the second stage the counterfactual prediction function is approximated by a DNN.
-The DeepGMM method solves moment equations implied by the IV model using DNNs.
-In contrast, HSIC-X exploits the independence restriction, which is stronger than the moment restriction condition.
-For the methods stated above, the aim is to estimate the interventional mean $\mathbb{E}_Y^{\mathrm{do}(X \coloneqq x)}$ and it is assumed that the noise term in $Y$ (consisting of both, the independent noise tern $\varepsilon_Y$ and the hidden confounder $H$) is additive.
+To allow for flexible modelling assumptions, several recent methods have incorporated deep neural networks into instrumental variable (IV) frameworks.
+For instance, DeepIV \citep{hartford2017deepIV} adopts a two-stage procedure, where the conditional distribution of the treatment is first estimated using a neural network, and the counterfactual prediction function is then learned in a second stage.
+DeepGMM \citep{bennett2020deepGMM} formulates the IV estimation problem through moment conditions and uses neural networks to solve them.
+HSIC-X \citep{saengkyongam2022exploiting} leverages a stronger independence restriction rather than traditional moment conditions.

+For the methods stated above, the aim is to estimate the interventional mean $\mathbb{E}_Y^{\mathrm{do}(X \coloneqq x)}$ and it is assumed that the noise term in $Y$ (consisting of both, the independent noise term $\varepsilon_Y$ and the hidden confounder $H$) is additive.

-\citet{imbens2009noadditivity} provide identification and estimation results for the interventional quantiles and interventional mean for a model class which is not requiring additivity of the noise, assuming that $X$ is scalar and continuous.
-The proposed method is based on using the CDF function of $X$ given the instrument $Z$, $V := F_{X|Z}$, as a control variable, but it requires a strong assumption --- the conditional support of $V$ given $X$ does not depend on $X$, and is further restricted to the case of a continuous treatment variable $X$.
+\citet{imbens2009noadditivity} provide identification and estimation results for the interventional quantiles and interventional mean in a nonseparable model that does not require additive noise, assuming that the treatment variable X is scalar and continuous.
+Their approach uses the conditional CDF $V \coloneqq F_{X|Z}$ as a control variable but relies on a strong condition that the conditional support of $V$ given $X$ does not depend on $X$, and is therefore limited to continuous treatments.

+\citet{torgovitsky2015} investigates identification in a related nonseparable model that allows for multivariate instrument $Z$ and treatment $X$ (with univariate outcome $Y$).
+The author shows that point identification can be achieved even when the instrument has small or discrete support by assuming scalar unobserved heterogeneity and strict monotonicity of both the outcome and first-stage functions with respect to their unobservables.
+These monotonicity assumptions serve as an alternative to the common support conditions imposed in the former work.